trithagoras/trithagoras.github.io/_posts/2021-04-20-cpp-roguelike-001.markdown

 ## The Main Loop

 All games are represented with a main loop.
-Game engines such as Unity hide this from you, but Unity's main loop is abstractly no different to ours.
+Our game will have the added benefit of omitting any taxing physics calculations present with many other genres of game.

 Here is the order that the game will follow:
 1. `update()` - all logic and input processing is done here
 2. `draw()` - the screen is refreshed and redrawn to reflect the previous update
 3. `get_input()` - the input is polled here, and stored to be processed in the next `update()` call.

+## The Game Class

+The main game itself will be presenting in a class.
+Although the class should only be instantiated once, it still acts as a neat collection of **state**.